-Effective May 1, 2012 the Company entered into an employment agreement with Mr. Kelly, the significant compensation terms of which are as follows:
+Effective May 1, 2012, the Company entered into an employment agreement with Mr. Kelly that has an indefinite term subject to the termination privileges of the agreement.
+The significant compensation terms of the employment agreement are as follows:

-- an annual base salary of \$130,000 exclusive of bonuses, benefits and other compensation to which he might become entitled; - an automatic increase in the annual base salary to \$150,000 upon the Company receiving an upfront licensing payment in excess of \$2,500,000 for its lead oncology compound, COTI-2; - a grant of 200,000 common share options during fiscal 2013 with terms in accordance with the parameters of the Company's share option plan;

-- a vacation entitlement of four (4) weeks; - a cash bonus in each year upon successful attainment of the milestones or objectives established for each fiscal year by the Board; - participation in all benefit plans that COTI provides to its employees; and, - participation in any bonus plans and options to purchase shares of COTI as may be provided by the Board in its discretion.
+- an annual base salary of \$130,000 exclusive of bonuses, benefits, and other compensation to which he might become entitled; - an automatic increase in the annual base salary to \$150,000 upon the Company receiving an upfront licensing payment in excess of \$2,500,000 for its lead oncology compound, COTI-2; - a grant of 200,000 common share options during fiscal 2013 with terms in accordance with the parameters of the Company's share option plan; - a vacation entitlement of four (4) weeks; - a cash bonus in each year upon successful attainment of the milestones or objectives established for each fiscal year by the Board; - participation in all benefit plans that COTI provides to its employees; and, participation in any bonus plans and options to purchase shares of COTI as may be provided by the Board in its discretion.